aurelien-boch/ziapi/readme.md

 Pipeline request workflow:
 ![Pipeline request workflow](doc/images/request_workflow.png)
-*note that the only difference http and https pipeline is the listener (the HTTPS one will decrypt SSL) as the pipeline is extremely modular*
+*note that the only differences between http and https pipeline are the listener (the HTTPS one will decrypt SSL) and the sender (the http one will encrypt using SSL) as the pipeline is extremely modular*

 ## Installation